Coming to St Christopher’s Hospice as an inpatient

 3 How long can I expect to remain an inpatient?

-This varies from patient to patient.
-St Christopher’s is not a long stay unit.
+This varies from patient to patient, but the average length of stay is 14 days, after which you may need to be transferred elsewhere for continued care.
 If you come to us as an inpatient, we will review your care regularly.
 Sometimes patients still need nursing care, but not the high level of specialist care that the hospice provides.
 If this happens we will, in consultation with you and your family or main carer, arrange for you to be transferred to a care home, or return to your own home with appropriate support.

 4 What is the inpatient unit like?